khulnasoft/AiKit/docs/overview/deep_dive/building_the_docs_pipeline.rst

     docker run -v /path/to/project:/project khulnasoft/doc-builder --no-cleanup

-How Ivy's docs is structured
+How Aikit's docs is structured
 -----------------------------

-Looking at `Ivy docs <https://github.com/khulnasoft/aikit/tree/main/docs>`_, we can see that it is structured like this:
+Looking at `Aikit docs <https://github.com/khulnasoft/aikit/tree/main/docs>`_, we can see that it is structured like this:

 .. code-block:: bash